biuanmaca/UMBC-Mod2-Challenge/README.md

 ![RefactoredCodeSpeed](https://user-images.githubusercontent.com/91292960/136720062-52712868-6c88-4f39-957c-826ee030dfd1.png)

+## Summary

+The refactored code greatly improved the performance of the code.
+For such a small data set, this improvement, though noticeable, was not necessary as the speed of the old code was acceptable.
+The old code however is easier to follow and less complicated in some ways.

+Since the original code would be slowed further and further the larger the data set were to become or the larger the number of stocks in the selection (therefore increasing the number of times the code needed to loop through all the data), scaling this up would quickly create a performace that was grossly unsatisfactory and the refactored code would be absolutely needed.

 ## Results

 The original aim was to compare and contrast the selection of stocks to determine the best stock to choose.